ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 My game is the classic arcade game 'Pacman'.
 To win you must eat all of the food (white dots) inside the map; you lose if one of the red circles eat you.

 # Main Algorithm Explanation
-The main algorithm of the game takes place in the function 'moveCharacters'.
-This function receives 6 parameters:
+<br>The main algorithm of the game takes place in the function 'runGame'.
+Function 'runGame' first draws the map, pacman's food, pacman and the ghosts.
+It then enters a while loop where a function called 'moveCharacters' is continually called 4 times in a row (since there are 4 ghosts).

+<br>The function 'moveCharacters' receives 6 parameters:
 <br>Parameter 1: A circle object named gh; this object is the 'ghost' that chases pacman
 <br>Parameter 2: The window where the game is taking place
 <br>Parameter 3: A circle object named pac; this object is pacman